2002 United States Senate election in South Dakota

 The 2002 United States Senate election in South Dakota was held on November 5, 2002.
-Incumbent Democratic U.S. Senator Tim Johnson narrowly won re-election to a second term by a margin of 524 votes, or 0.15%.
+Incumbent Democratic U.S. Senator Tim Johnson narrowly won re-election to a second term over future senator and Senate Majority Leader John Thune by a margin of 524 votes, or 0.15%.
 This made the election the closest race of the 2002 Senate election cycle.

+This was one of the four Democratic-held Senate seats up for election in a state that George W. Bush won in the 2000 presidential election.

+Thune later narrowly won South Dakota's other U.S. Senate seat in 2004, and was re-elected in 2010, 2016, and 2022 in uncompetitive elections.
+He would become the Senate Majority Leader after the 2024 elections.